gogo-framework/router/README.md

 # router

-This package comes with a nicer to use API for the newly introduced router enhancements in the Go 1.22 release.
+This package comes with a nicer to use API for the newly introduced routing enhancements in the Go 1.22 release.
 It adds the following features:

 - It allows you to use HTTP methods as functions rather than it being part of the URL path.
 - It allows you to group routes under a common prefix.